 At one point, Spartanburg was a textile manufacturing center with dozens of mills.
 Today, many of these old mills now stand as mixed use developments, thus giving them new life.
-Today, the city is a manufacturing hotspot with over 500 manufacturing firms including international giants like BMW.
+Present day, the city is a manufacturing hotspot with over 500 manufacturing firms including international giants like BMW.

 Historical significance aside, the city is also becoming popular with retirees due to the milder winter climate and affordable cost of living.
 Although not nearly as popular as nearby Greenville, Spartanburg is starting to see a boost in tourism thanks to a charming Main Street and a close proximity to picturesque outdoor recreational opportunities throughout the Upstate.

 The highlight of a visit to Spartanburg is taking a stroll around beautiful historical Main Street.
 This is the central gathering place where you can shop, dine, and enjoy an interesting lineup of events throughout the year.
 Popular annual events include Music on Main, a free live music festival taking place Thursdays in Morgan Square from April-July, and A Dickens of a Christmas, a Victorian inspired holiday event featuring carolers, horse drawn carriage rides, and an ice rink.